zoubia127/opensource/projects.md

 - **Inclusive Career Development:** Integrate the platform with the university's career services to offer specialized resources, networking opportunities, and job/internship placements for underrepresented students.
 - **Multilingual and Accessible Design:** Ensure the platform is designed with accessibility and linguistic diversity in mind, accommodating users with various abilities and cultural backgrounds.

-Here are 4 more full-stack project ideas for college students:

 ## 19. Campus Financial Literacy Hub